Companion-TheCube/Companion-TheCube.github.io/getting-started/index.md

 ---
 title: Overview
-description: What TheCube is and how to use these docs.
+description: What TheCube is, what’s included, and how to use these docs.
-layout: default
+nav_order: 1
 ---

-# Overview
+# Getting Started

-> Placeholder.
-Replace with real content.
+Brief overview of TheCube, the CORE, apps, and TheCube+.
+Link to Install → Quickstart → FAQ.